ANTHONY LISTER: OUIJA LOWBROW ART

-ANTHONY: – I was born in Australia and raised by a single mum.
-A middle boy of three.
+ANTHONY: I was born in Australia and raised by a single mum.
+I am the middle boy of three.

 “Comic books, skateboarding, first job at 10.”